fdsCG/techio-java-template/markdowns/welcome.md

 # A Programming Exercise

-This example shows how a user interact with your content.
+This example shows how a user interacts with your content.
 Here the user's solution is validated against a test case written in the project.
 Run it!

 @[Returns the sum of elements in an array of integers.]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})